Culture of Albania: Literature

 During the 16th and 17th centuries, the catechism E mbësuame krishterë (Christian Teachings) by Lekë Matrënga in 1592, Doktrina e krishterë (The Christian Doctrine) in 1618, and Rituale romanum in 1621 by Pjetër Budi, the first writer of original Albanian prose and poetry, an apology for George Castriot in 1636 by Frang Bardhi, who also published a dictionary and folklore creations, the theological-philosophical treaty Cuneus Prophetarum (The Band of Prophets) in 1685 by Pjetër Bogdani, the most universal personality of Albanian Middle Ages, were published in Albanian.

-Today, Albania's best-known contemporary writer is Ismail Kadare, born in 1936, whose novels have been translated into 45 languages.
+Today, Albania's best-known contemporary writer is Ismail Kadare (1936–2024) whose novels have been translated into 45 languages.
 With his novels The General of the Dead Army (1963), The Siege (1970), Chronicle in Stone (1971), The Three-Arched Bridge (1978), Broken April (1980), The File on H. (1981), The Palace of Dreams (1981), The Pyramid (1992); and The Successor (2002), Kadare brought Albanian literature into the mainstream of modern European literature.

 The central theme of Kadare's works is totalitarianism and its mechanisms.
 His work represents an artistic encyclopedia of Albanian life.
 The philosophy, beliefs, dramas, and historical and cultural traditions of Albania, filtered through the artistry of the writer, in Kadare's work express the vitality of the spiritual culture of the Albanian people.
 Kadare creates a modern prose making wide use of historical analogies, parables and associations, Albanian legends and mythology.
 Starting from the epic world of medieval legends and ballads, the prose of Kadare brings ancient folk traditions 'up to date' by showing their relevance to the modern world.